-- (a) Information relating to sexual attitudes, preferences, or practices; - (b) Information relating to the use of alcohol, drugs, or other addictive products. - (c) Information pertaining to illegal conduct; - (d) Information that if released could reasonably be damaging to an individuals' financial standing, employability, or reputation within the community; - (e) Information that would normally be recorded in a patient's medical record and the disclosure of which could reasonably lead to social stigmatization or discrimination; - (f) Information pertaining to an individual's psychological well being or mental health.
+- 1. Information relating to sexual attitudes, preferences, or practices; - 2.
+Information relating to the use of alcohol, drugs, or other addictive products. - 3.
+Information pertaining to illegal conduct;

+- 4. Information that if released could reasonably be damaging to an individuals' financial standing, employability, or reputation within the community; - 5.
+Information that would normally be recorded in a patient's medical record and the disclosure of which could reasonably lead to social stigmatization or discrimination; - 6.
+Information pertaining to an individual's psychological well-being or mental health.